Don Bluth Entertainment: Early history and early troubles (1979–1984)

-After the completion of Banjo, the studio moved out of Bluth's house and into a two-story facility in nearby Studio City.
+After the completion of Banjo, the studio moved out of Bluth's house and into a two-storey facility in nearby Studio City.
 The studio's first commission was to produce a two-minute animated sequence for the song "Don't Walk Away" in the live-action musical Xanadu.
-The brief sequence might ordinarily have taken four or five months to produce; Bluth's studio completed it in under three.
+The brief sequence might ordinarily have taken four or five months to produce, though Bluth's studio completed it in under three.
 The studio then started work on its first feature film, an adaptation of the Newbery Medal-winning children's book Mrs. Frisby and the Rats of NIMH.
-Backed by Aurora Productions, The Secret of NIMH started production in 1980 and was completed in 1982.
-Though generally well received by critics, who praised the richness and fluidity of the animation, some found the narrative unsatisfying.
-The Secret of NIMH earned $12 million in the United States, which was blamed on distributor MGM/UA's poor promotion, regionally staggered releases and competition from E.T. the Extra-Terrestrial, which had been released the previous month (which most likely brought NIMH nearly into obscurity).
+Backed by Aurora Productions, The Secret of NIMH started production in 1980 and was completed and released in 1982.
+Though generally well-received by critics, who praised the richness and fluidity of the animation, some found the narrative unsatisfying.
+The Secret of NIMH earned $12 million in the United States, which was blamed on distributor MGM/UA's poor promotion, regionally staggered releases and competition from E.T. the Extra-Terrestrial, which had been released the previous month (which most likely brought NIMH into near-obscurity).
 Between this and an industry-wide animators strike in 1982, the studio found itself in financial trouble and filed for bankruptcy.

-Reforming under the name Bluth Group, the studio's next project was to produce the animation for Cinematronics' arcade video games Dragon's Lair and Space Ace, which were released in 1983.
+Reforming under the name Bluth Group, the studio's next project was to produce the animation for Cinematronics' arcade video games Dragon's Lair and Space Ace, both released in 1983.
 The games were very successful, attracting considerable attention for the animated visuals quite unlike the simplistic graphics of other games of the era, but were criticized for their limited interactivity.
 The collapse of the video game industry in late 1983 and early 1984 halted production on the sequel Dragon's Lair II: Time Warp.
 Cinematronics, now in debt and trying to cut its own losses, froze fees and royalties of over US$3 million to Bluth Group, driving the studio once again into bankruptcy.
 The unfinished sequel to Dragon's Lair, despite having almost all of its animated footage completed, remained unreleased until 1991.